terraform-ibm-modules/terraform-ibm-appid/solutions/fscloud/README.md

 - Creates an application, scopes and roles.
 - Assign roles to the users.

-:exclamation: **Important:** In this example, only the IBM AppID resources complies with the IBM Cloud Framework for Financial Services.
+:exclamation: **Important:** In this DA, only the IBM AppID resources complies with the IBM Cloud Framework for Financial Services.
 Other parts of the infrastructure do not necessarily comply.

 ## Before you begin

-Before you run the example, make sure that you set up the following prerequisites:
+Before you run the DA, make sure that you set up the following prerequisites:

 - A Hyper Protect Crypto Services (HPCS) instance and root key that you want to secure data with the AppID.